sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - array.splice(index,howmany,item1,.....,itemX) -	Adds/Removes elements from an array at a specific position i.e. array.splice(index,1) will remove 1 element at index.
 Distinct from "delete array[index]" which removes the element but doesnt adjust;
 - array.toString() - Converts an array to a string, and returns the result, values are seperated by a comma
 - array.unshift(item1,item2, ..., itemX) - IE9+	Adds new elements to the beginning of an array, and returns the new length
+- array.map(callback, object) - creates an array of the results of a provided function on each item in the array.

 <h4>Functions</h4>
 - The Arguments Object - is a system object resembling an array for accessing the variables past to an function.
 I.e